bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-01-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #26471][] Reduce default mempool size in -blocksonly mode FIXME:glozow
+- [Bitcoin Core #26471][] reduces the default mempool capacity to 5MB (from 300MB) when a user turns on `-blocksonly` mode.
+Since unused mempool memory is shared with dbcache, this change also reduces the default dbcache size in `-blocksonly` mode.
+Users may still configure a larger mempool capacity using the `-maxmempool` option.

 - [Bitcoin Core #23395][] util: Add -shutdownnotify option FIXME:bitschmidty